OXID-eSales/paypal-checkout-documentation/configuration.rst

       :class: with-shadow

       Fig.: Adding a domain

+   You go to a page to register your website with Apple Pay (:ref:`oxdajr19`).

 #.
 Specify the domain name (the URL without the schema, e.g. ``https://``) of your OXID e-shop (``www.my-oxid-eshop.com``, for example) (:ref:`oxdajr19`, item 1).